7 Interesting Things that Your Body Does in Deep Sleep

 In today’s article, we want to reveal all the things that happen when you fall into deep sleep.
 No doubt you’ll be surprised!

 1. Eye movement increases

 We go through about five stages during a sleep cycle, the fifth one being the deepest level of sleep.

-It’s known as the REM phase, for Rapid Eye Movement, and is characterized by the continuous movement of the eyes from front to back, which you won’t remember when you wake up.
+It’s known as the REM phase, or Rapid Eye Movement, and is characterized by the continuous movement of the eyes from front to back.
+You won’t remember this when you wake up.

-You usually reach this stage of sleep in about 90 minutes and it comprises almost 20% of your total sleep in the night.
-For now no one can explain this phenomenon, but it’s believed to be due to an excitement of the neurons.
+You usually reach this stage of sleep in about 90 minutes and it makes up almost 20% of your total sleep in the night.
+For now, no one can explain this phenomenon, but it’s believed to be due to the excitement of the neurons.

 2. You produce growth hormone

 During the night, their efforts slow down and you produce less urine than you would during the day.
-That explains why you might not need to get up to go to the bathroom at night, and in the morning you may notice your urine is darker than usual.
+That explains why you might not need to get up to go to the bathroom at night.
+Likewise, in the morning, you may notice your urine is darker than usual.

 4. You grind your teeth

 This less-common occurrence could be caused by stress or because your teeth are not properly aligned.